SenseNet/sensenet/docs/smart-application-model.md

 - The presentations of specific content items aren't readily customizable
 - On production systems it may not always be clear which **Smart Application** is used and why
 - When making changes to a **Smart Application**, the scope of affected content is not always obvious
-- Sometimes the **Smart Application** philosophy does not fit the goal (eg. as with a calculator or on-line tool of some sort)
+- Sometimes the **Smart Application** philosophy does not fit the goal (eg. as with a calculator or online tool of some sort)

 ### When to use Portlet Pages as primary content